MindscapeHQ/raygun4net/readme.txt

 MVC
 ====================

-As of version 4.0.0, Mvc support has been stripped out into a new NuGet package.
+As of version 4.0.0, Mvc support has been moved into a new NuGet package.
 If you have an Mvc project, please uninstall this NuGet package and install the Mindscape.Raygun4Net.Mvc NuGet package instead.
-The NuGet package will include a readme containg everything you need to know about using it.
+The NuGet package will include a readme containing everything you need to know about using it.

 The Mvc and WebApi NuGet packages can be installed in the same project.

 Web Api
 ====================

-As of version 4.0.0, WebApi support has been stripped out into a new NuGet package.
+As of version 4.0.0, WebApi support has been moved into a new NuGet package.
 If you have a WebApi project, please uninstall this NuGet package and install the Mindscape.Raygun4Net.WebApi NuGet package instead.
-The NuGet package will include a readme containg everything you need to know about using it.
+The NuGet package will include a readme containing everything you need to know about using it.

 The Mvc and WebApi NuGet packages can be installed in the same project.